 - Written by

-- Amy Barnard, Trainee Solicitor
+- Amy Barnard, Solicitor

 The statutory Code of Practice on Dismissal and Re-engagement, known as ‘Fire and Rehire’ has come into force through the Code of Practice (Dismissal and Re-engagement) Order 2021 SI 2024/708.